"Perhaps the Chinese were afraid that our guys would start hurling potent anting-anting at them."

 A lot of people are understandably upset over the recent ramming of a Filipino fishing vessel—one of those wood-and-outrigger contraptions we’re familiar with—by a Chinese fishing vessel—one of their much larger, steel-hulled boats that unfortunately we’ve also come to know just as well since they started swarming like unwelcome flies into our waters in recent weeks.

 To top it off, the Chinese boat sailed off into the darkness after the incident without bothering to rescue our fishermen from the waters—a fundamental violation of maritime practice as well as basic decency.
 The Chinese have claimed that their vessel wanted to avoid being besieged by other Filipino fishing boats in the area.
-Perhaps they were afraid that our guys would start hurling potent anting-antings
+Perhaps they were afraid that our guys would start hurling potent anting-antings at them.

 To their dubious credit, the Chinese embassy immediately took down from their Facebook page the official statement they’d released earlier, to near-universal ridicule.
 That they even put it up in the first place says a lot about their inexperience with the practice of free public expression, as well as their unfamiliarity with how the locals think.